 There are some other variables that may come into play, however.
 Particular judges might (rightly or wrongly) take into their calculation whether they remember the defendant from a previous appearance in their courtroom and how they and members of the community feel (especially if the judge is up for reelection) about the crimes in question.
 Sometimes, even such whimsy as whether the judge woke up in a good mood or had a rough morning can also have an impact on decisions made that day.

 Making Sure the Defendant Understands the Rights He's Giving Up: "Knowing and Intelligent" Waivers

 Even if the deal seems fair, judges typically engage defendants in a courtroom “colloquy,” or verbal exchange, to make sure that defendants have committed the offenses to which they are pleading guilty.
-If a defendant tries to plead guilty or no contest but still claims to be innocent, a judge cannot accept the plea (North Carolina v.
-Alford, U.S. Sup.
-Ct.
-1970).
+(But see Pleading Guilty While Saying You're Innocent.)

 In federal courts, defendants who want to plead guilty or nolo contendere must testify under oath to facts establishing their guilt.
 Moreover, before accepting guilty pleas, judges have to be sure that defendants are aware of the rights they are giving up by pleading guilty.
 For a “knowing and intelligent” guilty plea to be made, defendants have to: